 Sanchez made use of language that engaged with the vernacular speech of African American women and the unique challenges they faced as women.
 Her empowerment of these women was an essential part of the rise of black women’s voices during this era.

 All poets, all writers are political.
 They either maintain the status quo, or they say, ‘Something’s wrong, let’s change it for the better.’
 That’s what my life has really been about.Sonia Sanchez Conversations with Sonia Sanchez, ed.
 Joyce A. Joyce (University Press of Mississippi, 2007)

 Just as poetry is key to our understanding of black women’s political voice during this era, so are the visual arts.
-Revolutionary by Wadsworth Aikens Jarrell Sr.—currently on display in the exhibition, Visual Art and the American Experience—uses Davis’ image to celebrate and immortalize her contributions during this era.
+Revolutionary by Wadsworth Aikens Jarrell Sr. uses Davis’ image to celebrate and immortalize her contributions during this era.
 Jarrell Sr. created a new image of political iconography by surrounding Davis with words associated with her activism: resist, revolution, black, and beautiful.
 By incorporating these words, the artwork illustrates the rhetoric of the Black Power movement as represented by a black woman.
 As a reflection on Davis’s life, Jarrell Sr.’s artwork shows that language’s political power can also be demonstrated through the medium of visual arts.
 In the painting, Davis’ shirt reads, “I have given my life to the struggle, if I have to lose my life in the struggle, that’s the way it will have to be.”

 Jarrell Sr. was a part of AfriCOBRA, the African Commune of Bad Relevant Artists, which was founded in 1968 to encourage and support black artists and their variety of artistic styles.
 By creating positive portrayals of black identity, AfriCOBRA complemented the Black Panther and Black Power Movements.
 Known for their “kool-aid” colors, AfriCOBRA artists were unapologetic about the importance of black voices, especially black women’s voices.
 The examples of Davis, Cleaver, and Sanchez reveal the trend of black women’s political voice as iconized in image.